-Dvigrad is a typical medieval town castle, first mentioned in 879.
-From the name of the town that means “double city”, we can conclude there are two towns.
-The first one is Moncastella and the second one is Castel Parentino.
+Dvigrad is a typical medieval town-castle that was mentioned for the first time as far back as 879.
+From the very name of the city, it can be concluded that it is about two cities, the first is Moncastella, and the second is Castel Parentino.

-The medieval town is located in the municipality of Kanfanar Limska Draga, in a valley that stretches from the fjord Limska Draga to Pazin.
-Today’s remains are a part of the northern town of Moncastella, which is open to visitors, the other part of Dvigrad has been demolished.
-Dvigrad is surrounded by double defensive walls connected by an ornate town gate.
-Within the walls, about 200 buildings have been preserved.
-The most important being the town palace, where the bishop’s chapel is located.
+The medieval town is located in the municipality of Kanfanar in Limska Draga, in the valley that stretches from the Limska Draga fjord to Pazin.
+Today’s remains are part of the northern town of Moncastello, which is accessible to visitors, the other part of Dvigrad has been demolished.
+Dvigrad is surrounded by double defensive walls and they are connected by three city gates.
+About 200 buildings have been preserved inside the walls, the most important of which are the city palace and the premises of the bishop’s chapel.

-In Istria there are numerous ruins of castles, towers, but we like to say that there is only one Dvigrad.
-Dvigrad was not destroyed by war or military force, but it was abandoned.
-If you want to see how typical Istrian towns used to look like and much more, check out our unforgettable quad tour that goes through Dvigrad.
+There are numerous ruins of castles and towers in Istria, but we like to say that there is only one Dvigrad.
+Dvigrad was not demolished due to war or by military force, but it was abandoned.
+If you want to see what typical Istrian towns used to look like and much more, check out our unforgettable quad tour that goes through Dvigrad, called “Adrenalin Max”.